jayzamazing/react-trello-front-end/README.md

 * Allow boards to be shared.
 * Add archive for board.
 * Board must be archived before being deleted.
-* Move delete into dropdown with other options.
+* Move delete to archived items.
+* Add drag and drop.